Restless Breed

-Restless Breed is the fourth album by American heavy metal band Riot, released in 1982, and their first with vocalist Rhett Forrester.
+Restless Breed is the fourth studio album by American heavy metal band Riot, released on May 21, 1982.
+It was the band's first record with vocalist Rhett Forrester.
 "When I Was Young" is an Eric Burdon and the Animals' cover.

-Restless Breed was first re-issued on CD in 1997 by Germany's High Vaultage label, including the Riot Live 6-song EP as bonus tracks.
+Restless Breed was first re-issued on CD in 1997 by Germany's High Vaultage label, including the Riot Live six-song EP as bonus tracks.
 A stateside re-issue followed in 1999 on Metal Blade Records, albeit sans the EP bonus tracks.